MatthewPierce-ITC/ExhibitMarkerDocs/pages/working_with_files/working_with_files_unmarking.markdown

 > ![Screen Grab - PDF File List with Checkmarks](../../assets/working_with_files_assets/working_with_files_unmarking_01_listofmarkeddocs.png)

-There are times when you may need to re-stamp or re-brand a PDF files.
+There are times when you may need to re-stamp or re-brand a PDF.
 To start the process, select the file or files in the PDF Files list, then hover over the selection and right-click on the selected items.
 This will bring up "Revert Selected to Original" in the right-click menu.

 > ![Animation - Revert to Original operation](../../assets/working_with_files_assets/working_with_files_unmarking_02_unmarkoperation.gif)